cyclops-ui/cyclops/README.md

 ## :chart_with_upwards_trend: Future work

-* Better error handling
+* RBAC
-* Make Cyclops work with all resources (initial version supporting only Deployments and Services)
-* Fetch templates by git revisions
-* Cyclops Module status calculation
+    * Set permissions for each Cyclops user
-* Create more different templates that can be imported from git
-* Support nested fields in the template
+* Cluster Nodes overview
+    * Check out node resources
+* Git as manifest destination
+    * Cyclops is currently deploying rendered manifests directly to the cluster, but it should support Git as the destination
 * Customizable details page
+    * Cherry pick information about your module to be shown on your module page

 Feel free to suggest features you would like to see!